dbennell/citizen-radio/README.md

 ### Adding Text Prompts
 The system automatically monitors the directories for new text files to process: `data/prompts/`
 1. **Create a Text Prompt File**:
    - Create a file in the appropriate prompt folder:
-        - - For DJ talk segments `data/prompts/dj/`
+       - `data/prompts/dj/` - For DJ talk segments
-        - - For advertisements `data/prompts/ads/`
+       - `data/prompts/ads/` - For advertisements
-        - - For station IDs and transitions `data/prompts/intros/`
+       - `data/prompts/intros/` - For station IDs and transitions
-        - - For podcast episodes `data/prompts/podcast/`
+       - `data/prompts/podcast/` - For podcast episodes
-        - - For generating station artwork `data/prompts/images/`
+       - `data/prompts/images/` - For generating station artwork

-`.txt`
+   Use the `.txt` extension for all prompt files.

 2. **Format Your Prompt**:
     - For simple content (dj, ads, intros): Write a brief description or outline